RedHatInsights/platform-component-tester/README.md

 # Platform Component Tester

 The purpose of the platform component tester is to be able to test individual platform components in isolation.
 The test suite is composed of a consumer and a producer.
 The producer sends a pre-crafted method to the component being tested and the consumer reads from the queue on the other side of the component.
-The tester requires a kafka instane as well as the component to be current running in the environment you are testing with.
+The tester requires a kafka instance as well as the component to be current running in the environment you are testing with.
 The test can be run locally or in Openshift.

 ## Details